imgag/ngs-bits/doc/tools/VariantAnnotateNGSD.md

 	Optional parameters:
 	  -psname <string> Processed sample name.
 If set, this name is used instead of the file name to find the sample in the DB.
 	                   Default value: ''
-	  -ref <file>      Reference genome FASTA file for somatic mode.
-If unset 'reference_genome' from the 'settings.ini' file is used.
-	                   Default value: ''
 	  -mode <enum>     Determines annotation mode.
 	                   Default value: 'germline'
 	                   Valid: 'germline,somatic'